 As a well-regulated international financial centre with world-class infrastructure and political stability, the Cayman Islands offers an ideal environment for businesses to flourish.
-As a result, the business sector in Cayman is booming with around 122,500 active registered companies at year end 2024.
+As a result, the business sector in Cayman is flourishing with around 122,700 active registered companies as of June 2025.

 On This Page

-The Cayman Islands’ regulatory framework is being continuously enhanced to ensure that the Cayman Islands remains aligned with international standards and expectations.
+The Cayman Islands’ regulatory framework is being continuously enhanced to ensure that the Cayman Islands remains aligned with and indeed sometimes exceeds international standards and expectations.
 With a well-developed common law system based on English law and a local base of world-class corporate service providers, many international businesses have chosen to incorporate or register in the Cayman Islands.

 As diverse businesses — from film and finance to tech development — move to Cayman to take advantage of the Special Economic Zone, Cayman’s improved legislation will provide even more confidence to international clients, heightening the profile of the jurisdiction.